Equitable Life Building (Manhattan): Interior

-Innovations
+Mechanical and structural features

 The Equitable Life Building was the first office building in the world to feature passenger elevators, with hydraulic elevators made by the Otis Elevator Company.
 Before the structure's completion, there were three elevators in the city—one each at the Astor House, the Fifth Avenue Hotel, and a private apartment building; office building heights had never exceeded four stories.
 Hyde had been advised against constructing elevators; at the time, prestigious firms did not rent offices above the second floor, since that entailed climbing more flights of stairs, exhausting the workers.
 Initially, the Equitable Life Building had two steam elevators, but four more were added during the mid-1870s.
 Four additional elevators were installed in the late 1880s, bringing the elevator count to 10.
 The elevators and the views from the top floors attracted thousands of passersby.

 In addition to the elevators, the Equitable Life Building had other amenities like electric lighting.
 After expansion in 1887, the building had nine steel boilers and three hydraulic pumping engines that could pump 7,500 gal per minute, and a 400 hp engine that powered the lighting fixtures.
 Securities were stored in a welded-chrome and Bessemer steel vault above the Broadway entrance, which was built in 1899–1900.
 The vault had the latest security systems, including 9 ST doors and time locks.

 The Equitable Life Building was one of the first buildings in the city to use iron floor beams, and exposed iron was common throughout the interior of the building.
 While touted as fireproof, the Equitable Life Building still contained combustible components and non-fireproof materials.
 The floors were made of wood atop brick- or hollow-tile arches; in turn, the arches were located between the I-beams, which were made of iron and steel.
+The undersides of the arches were composed of metal lath and plaster, which were used to flatten the ceilings.
+Partitions were made of angle-iron studs, covered with metal lath and plaster.
+In the 1887 annex, the floors were of hollow burnt-clay flat arches set between iron beams, and the partitions were made of burnt clay blocks.
 The roof was made of wood and slate.

 Dumbwaiters in the tile shaft had wooden doors and platforms, while the rest of the building had massive hardwood trim, wooden window sash, and wood-and-glass partitions that were ineffective against fire.
 The Equitable Life Building also had no automatic sprinklers or chemical extinguishers.
 The storage vaults were fireproof and survived the 1912 fire.